3 ways converting a JPG to PDF can protect your images

 By setting passwords that prevent unauthorized users from opening the PDF file, PDFs also allow you to set security restrictions at the document level.
 This goes beyond the benefits of the file format itself.
 If you are sharing documents across different locations over email, this helps to ensure that only the intended recipient will be able to open the PDF file.
 The ability to password protect documents that restrict reading access has made PDF files very popular in corporate environments.

-3. Prevent anyone from modifying, converting, copying or printing your file
+3. Prevent anyone from editing your image

 Beyond restricting reading rights, you can also prevent recipients from performing actions such as: